Pregnancy Health: Lifestyle Interventions to Reduce the Risk of Gestational Diabetes

 Applicability

-The intervention should be effective with participants recruited before their second trimester (any gestational age), regardless of pre-pregnancy BMI, maternal age (though interventions were more effective for participants 30 years and older), or risk level for developing gestational diabetes (though interventions were more effective for participants with higher risk levels).
+The intervention should be effective with participants recruited before their second trimester (any gestational age), regardless of pre-pregnancy BMI, maternal age (though interventions were more effective for participants ≥30 years), or risk level for developing gestational diabetes (though interventions were more effective for participants with higher risk levels).

 Evidence Gaps